JemmaLouise/JemmaLouise/README.md

 ### About Me 👋

-🌻 I'm currently working on: CFG Degree in Software Engineering
+🌻 I'm currently working on: -

 🐾 I own one dog, a black labrador